assimp/assimp-docs/source/index.rst

 #AI_CONFIG_IMPORT_FBX_EMBEDDED_TEXTURES_LEGACY_NAMING to force the old behaviour.

 There are two cases:
-1. The texture is NOT compressed.
+ * The texture is NOT compressed.
 Its color data is directly stored in the aiTexture structure as an array of aiTexture::mWidth * aiTexture::mHeight aiTexel structures.
 Each aiTexel represents a pixel (or "texel") of the texture image.
 The color data is stored in an unsigned RGBA8888 format, which can be easily used for both Direct3D and OpenGL (swizzling the order of the color components might be necessary).
 RGBA8888 has been chosen because it is well-known, easy to use and natively supported by nearly all graphics APIs.
-2. This applies if aiTexture::mHeight == 0 is fulfilled.
-Then, texture is stored in a "compressed" format such as DDS or PNG.
+ * This applies if aiTexture::mHeight == 0 is fulfilled.
+Then, texture is stored in a compressed format such as DDS or PNG.
 The term "compressed" does not mean that the texture data must actually be compressed, however the texture was found in the model file as if it was stored in a separate file on the harddisk.
 Appropriate decoders (such as libjpeg, libpng, D3DX, DevIL) are